andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 white-soled sneakers".
 It also said there will be no nudity in the audition so I should probably wear some clothes too.
 I opt for a pair of breathable trousers and a plain dark v-neck.
-For the clean white-soled sneakers I choose my white Asics that I wore to officiate my good friends Brady & Shelby's wedding last summer.
+For the clean white-soled sneakers I choose the white pair of Asics that I wore to officiate my good friends Brady & Shelby's wedding last summer.
 Maybe they got some magic in them yet.

-I arrive at ADF's Samuel H. Scripps Studios at quarter to 6 and check in with Kelsey, who hands me number 170 to pin to my shirt.
+I arrive to ADF's Samuel H. Scripps Studios at quarter to 6 and check in with Kelsey, who hands me number 170 to pin to my shirt.
 Which can only mean one thing: I'm going to be the dancing equivalent of Josh Allen, only 10 times better.
 They snap a quick picture,